mikyegresl/Android_Messenger/README.md

 # Android Messenger

 ## 1. Objective
-Our term project application mainly focuses on educational purpose.In order to learn Android programming using Java language we implemented open-source chatting program for Android operating system.
+Our term project application mainly focuses on educational purpose.
+In order to learn Android programming using Java language we implemented open-source chatting program for Android operating system.

 ## 2. Description